akeneo/portal-helpcenter/content/md/support/manage-support-access.md

 # Add an access

-Go to the `User Access` tab to see the list of contacts with support access.
+Go to the `User Access` tab to see the list of contacts having a support access.

 1. Click on the `Add contact` button
 1. Select a contact.
-The list contains the active contacts from your company with the profile `Console User`.
+The list contains the active contacts from your company having the profile `Console User`.
 1. Click on `Add Contact access` button to validate the creation.

 ::: info
 Please wait a few moments for the change to be effective.
 The status will change from `Pending activation` to `Activated` once done.
 :::

-Then the contact will **receive a mail** in order to **activate** his account on the **Help Desk** if he does not have one yet.
+Then the contact will **receive a mail** in order to **activate his helpdesk account** if he does not have one yet.

 ![Add contact form](../img/helpdesk_add_access.jpg)